-If you were hurt at work, you’re probably thinking about a couple of competing things.
+If injured at work, you’re probably thinking about a couple of competing things.

-First, “I need to see a doctor”.
-In order to get better, you need medical treatment.
+To get better, you need medical treatment.
 First, tell your boss or supervisor, in writing, that you were hurt.
-If it’s an emergency, get to the ER as quickly as you need to.
-After emergency treatment (if required) is given, Missouri law then allows your Employer to choose where medical treatment is given, but your Employer has to actually provide medical treatment and has to pay for the medical care.
+Then, if it’s an emergency, get to the ER as quickly as you need to.
+After emergency treatment (if required) is given.
+Missouri law then allows your employer to choose where medical treatment is given.
+However, your employer has to provide medical treatment and has to pay for the medical care.

 Though worker’s compensation in Missouri may seem simple, there are many issues where you may need legal advice.
-You should call our office to discuss issues with your case or the value of your settlement before agreeing to anything with the insurance carrier.
+You should call our office to discuss the problems with your case or the value of your settlement before agreeing to anything with the insurance carrier.